Adirlou/Blog-Jupyter-Notebooks/README.md

-# Blog-Jupyter-Notebooks
+# Jupyter Notebooks and Blog Posts

-This repository contains the Jupyter Notebooks created  with the blog articles from adrienvdb.com
+This repository contains Jupyter Notebooks which should be used as complement of various blog posts that can be found [here](https://adrienvdb.com/blog).